shukkkur/VolleyVision/CONTRIBUTING.md

 Hey there!

-My name is Shukur (Shakhansho) Sabzaliev and thank you for considering contributing to VolleyVision!
-Your help and support are greatly appreciated.
+Thank you for considering contributing to VolleyVision!
+Your help and support are immensly appreciated.

 ## How to Contribute